 The pier also acted as an annex to the Fair Building whenever an event was too large to fit entirely into its neighbor to the south.
 In March of 1917, a new ferry service was announced to bring people from Elser Pier to Avery Smith’s dock on Miami Beach.

-After the United States entered into World War I, Miami served as a place where soldiers trained before being dispatched to Europe.
-Elser Pier hosted dances for soldiers as they prepared to be sent off to war.
-War bond fundraisers were also conducted at the pier.
+After the United States entered World War I, Miami served as a place where soldiers trained before being dispatched to Europe.
+Elser Pier hosted many events and activities affiliated with the war effort including providing recreational dances for visiting soldiers and war bond fundraisers to help finance the effort.

 Elser Pier Leased to Miami Founders